institute of advanced design studies - an education for sustainability

 GSS19 / Becoming is the Global Summer School held by the Institute of Advanced Architecture of Catalonia (IAAC).

-GSS19/ Becoming will take place on 1-14 July simultaniously in Barcelona, New York, Dubai, Melbourne, Tehran, Istanbul and other global metropolises - and now also in Budapest, hosted by IADS in partnership with architect Gyorgy Bukosdi (Barcelona/ Budapest).
+GSS19/ Becoming will take place on 1-14 July simultaniously in Barcelona, New York, Dubai, Melbourne, Tehran, Istanbul and other global metropolises - and now also in Budapest, hosted by ADES in partnership with architect Gyorgy Bukosdi (Barcelona/ Budapest).

 biomimicry budapest perspective